skunk-ink/adams/README.md

 # **Features**

 ## **Skynet Webportal**
-A Skynet Portal is the doorway in which a you can access Skynet, and like any real doorway you do not own, it can be closed.
+A Skynet Portal is the doorway in which a you can access [Skynet](https://skynetlabs.com/about), and like any real doorway you do not own, it can be closed.
 This is why it is imparitive that users have the tools necessary to quickly and easily deploy a Skynet Portal of their own.

 ## **Handshake Full Node**

-The Handshake protocol (HNS) is a fundamental part of the decentralized internet.
-By providing users with ownership over their own top-level domain names.
-Handshake has effectively broken the strangle hold that ICANN has had over the internet for so long.
-No longer are websites and applications at the whims of a third-party.
+The [Handshake protocol (HNS)](https://handshake.org/) is a decentralized naming and certificate authority.
+A fundamental part of the decentralized internet, Handshake provides users with the ability to fully own their domain name.
+Effectively breaking the monopolistic strangle hold ICANN has enjoyed for so long.
+No longer are website and application developers at the whims of a third-party central authority.

 By running a Handshake full node A.D.A.M.S is also able to break the need for a user to rely on third-party owned, and operated, DNS servers.
 Ensuring that the point of access to their personal Skynet Portal is always under their control.